hashicorp/terraform-provider-google/website/docs/r/compute_global_address.html.markdown

   IPV4 or IPV6.
 The default value is IPV4.
 * `project` (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.
+* `network_tier` - (Optional) The networking tier used for configuring this Address and can only take the following values: PREMIUM , STANDARD.
+    If this field is not specified, it is assumed to be PREMIUM.

 ## Attributes Reference